 In the dynamic times of today, a conventional approach to marketing is ineffective.
 Marketing cannot be done in silos in the way it was done in the past.
-Multi-channel marketing is the bare essential today.
+Multi-channel marketing is the bare essential to building a B2C sales funnel today.

 Imagine a scenario where different units in the same marketing team ran their marketing strategies in silos.
 Wouldn’t that create massive confusion for the customer!
 Let’s elucidate this with an example: Alice is a loyal customer of an e-commerce store.
 On the day of a sale, Alice receives multiple messages throughout the day.
 The timeline and content of messages go something like this:

 - 9 am: Alice receives an Email about a limited period sale starting at 2 pm on that day